 While the Smithsonian occupies several enormous buildings in D.C. and in other parts of the country, only about one percent of their collection is ever on display.
 In an effort to expose some of the Institution's impressive instruments and artifacts -- like the world's first artificial human heart, which we found floating in a tank of formaldehyde in a locked cabinet tucked into a storage area -- to a larger audience, we will be presenting a series of stories over the coming weeks and months on the Technology Channel.
 You can find all of them archived here.

-This post was originally published on the National Museum of American History's and is republished here with permission.
+This post was originally published on the National Museum of American History's "O Say Can You See?" blog and is republished here with permission.
 It was written by Steven Turner, a curator in the Division of Medicine and Science.

 Collecting American Science